Like this article? Make sure to check out the rest of our blog?

 - Irrigation: As a rule, first start watering a lawn when it shows signs of wilting.
 Water the lawn and use a screwdriver or other tool to check the soil to see if it is absorbing water efficiently.
 Stick the tool into soil about 4-6 inches and determine if the soil is moist.
 If the soil is wet, do not water the lawn more than ¾ of an inch every third or fourth day.
 Another good way to test is to measure the water accumulations.
 1 ½ to 2 inches per week is plenty of water for these varieties.
 Watering every day for a short time is not good and waste water.

 Bermuda is a warm season grass that grows best in spring and summer.
 It grows quickly in full sunlight but stifles in shady areas with trees.
 Bermuda, like zoysia and centipede, will grow until fall and remain dormant in winter.
-Bermuda is one of the most common grasses in the southern U.S.
+Bermuda is one of the most common grasses in the southern U.S. and is easy to get ready for spring preparation.

 - Mowing: Starting in February, remove a little of the dormant (dead) grass at a time until it is down to 1 to 1 ½ inches.
 Take layers off maybe every other week or so up till mid April.
 This process will allow the lawn to green faster giving more direct sunlight.
 Bagging Bermuda is not necessary.
 Studies have proven that bagging actually takes nutrients away from your lawn.
 However it isn’t good to take the dormant grass all off at once.
 If you are forced to remove all the dormant grass at once then bagging is best.